rhnkukreja/youtube-shorts-creation/README.md

 # Youtube Shorts Creator

-Automating the creation of famous Youtube Shorts Videos (Reels) using Python.
+Creating Famous Youtube Shorts Videos using Code.

 Follow the steps to run engine on your system.